Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Linux-Notes.md

 58. How to check route table of the Machine- `netstat -route`
 59. How to check network interfaces - `netstat -i`
 60. All Connections- `netstat -a`
+61. Process Vs Daemon: Daemon is a special process which runs in the background.

 60. Difference in SSH and telnet:
 - Telnet is not secured.
 - Data is not encrypted.